bbauska/css-mastering-css/README.md

 -   FrontPage, Dreamweaver, and many other development tools sup- port HTML.

-### STARTING WITH A SPECIFIC HTML
+<h2>STARTING WITH A SPECIFIC HTML</h2>

-###### HTML and CSS are two methods of tags (code), with their own unique syntax.
+HTML and CSS are two methods of tags (code), with their own unique syntax.
 There is a difference between the two.
 You can think of HTML as a page layout, while CSS gives HTML its own style.

 HTML = structure CSS = style

-### LINKING YOUR HTML AND CSS FILES
+<h2>LINKING YOUR HTML AND CSS FILES</h2>

-###### Before we can write CSS, we have to go back to HTML.
+Before we can write CSS, we have to go back to HTML.
 You need to write a new line to link the HTML file and CSS file together.
 So, open the HTML file and add the provided line "&lt;link href =" style.css "rel =" stylesheet "type =" text / CSS "/&gt;".
 Your file code looks like this,

 <pre>
 &lt;!DOCTYPE html&gt;